 - Two rock types encountered in the drill hole: 1) feldspar porphyry and 2) monzonite, diorite.

 - The gold mineralization zones in BM86-1 may represent a distal sulfide vein type gold mineralization within the magnetic low area based on the preliminary magnetic and soil sampling program (Figure 6).
-The future drill program should target the transition area between the magnetic high and magnetic low areas.
+The future drill program should be targeted to the transition area between magnetic high and magnetic low areas.

-The Blunt Mountain AOI is underlain by clastic sediments of the Jurassic Bowser Lake Group which are intruded and hornfelsed by a monzonitic to dioritic pluton of the Late Cretaceous Bulkley intrusive which is cut by granite of unknown age and by intermediate, feldspar porphyry dikes.
+The Blunt Mountain Project is underlain by clastic sediments of the Jurassic Bowser Lake Group which are intruded and hornfelsed by a monzonitic to dioritic pluton of the Late Cretaceous Bulkley intrusive which is cut by granite of unknown age and by intermediate, feldspar porphyry dykes.
 Several types of alteration and mineralization have been discovered on the property.
-The most important type is Ag-Au-Fe-Pb-As-Sb-Zn mineralized quartz veins.
+The most important type is Ag-Au-Pb-Sb-Zn-Cu mineralized quartz veins.

 In 1990, a brief site visit was made and nine rock geochemical samples were collected for analyses.